Art and Technology: A Dubious Alliance in the Digital Revolution

 Artificial Intelligence (AI): Who IS the Artist?
 Who does the Creating?

-We may applaud the creativity that builds such computer models.
-The variety and sophistication of some Generative Art productions are amazing, like 3D holograms or shifting visual compositions within a given viewing field.
-Although I'm all for artists using new tools, I admit to a problem in assessing as "art" products that are entirely computer-generated.
+We can applaud the creativity that builds such computer models.
+The variety and sophistication of some Generative Art productions are amazing , like 3D holograms and visual compositions shifting within a given viewing field, with new developments generated.

-Origins: How Digital Art Came to Blast Through the High-End Market
+How Digital Art Blasted the High-End Market

-In the 1960's, with access to analog computer technology still limited, a few artists and computers scientist began experimenting with analog computers.
-Algorithms were used to guide a computer-driven pen across paper or to create typed X/O constructions of images.
+Few artists had access to digital possibilities at first, so art experimentation was limited.
 By the 1990s, personal computers and digital software revolutionized life for us all (for better or worse).
 Digital art became accessible to diverse creative people.
 Commercial digital art as well as some fine-art examples were displayed in Times Square electronic billboards in the 1980's.
-The use of digitized material also increased in fine art (Rauschenberg and others).
-Cindy Sherman's mixed photography and photo-manipulation rises to an artistic level uniquely her own.
+The use of digitized material also increased in art shown in museums (artists like Rauschenberg and others).
+Cindy Sherman's photo-manipulation rose to an artistic heights uniquely her own.
+Digital art today is featured in settings like Rutger's Art and Artificial Intelligence Laboratory, as well as decorating commercial ventures.
+If you're curious, Mario Klingemann has an interesting article on creativity in the AI age in the American Scientist: Inside Your Creative Mind (July-Aug 2020).

-NFT Art: All the Rage Now but ....
+NFT Art: All the Rage

 As for me, I'm leaving the computer now and going back to the easel.
+I'm interested in your comments for this post -- click to email me

 Comments